 From Berlin to Beijing study abroad though our European and non-European programmes allows you to spend part of your degree programme at an institution in a different country.
-You could spend a year studying at one of our European partner institutions through the European Exchange scheme or outside Europe with a Non-European Exchange partner.

 Durham University has been successful in boosting Global Opportunities for its students for the coming academic year.
 The University has been awarded a grant from the Turing Scheme, the UK government’s programme to study and work abroad.

 All degree programmes allow for a student to do an exchange (including combined / joint honours).

 You do not have to speak a foreign language to GO abroad.
 Short term summer schools are often taught in English.
-Almost all Non-European Exchange partners and many European Exchange universities teach in English.
-Some universities will teach in the language of that country and we list languages requirements for each university on the Where Can I Go? partner pages.
+Almost all Non European Exchange partners and many European Exchange universities teach in English.
+Some universities will teach in the language of that country and we list language requirements for each university on the Where Can I Go? partner pages.

 If you do want to learn or maintain a language at Durham, the Centre for Foreign Language Study offers the option to learn a language alongside your degree.

 Short: Generally summer schools and global citizenship programmes take place during the summer, with partners advertising places from January onwards.

 Long: Typically full-year study abroad takes place in your third year, with a final fourth year in Durham thereafter.
-Applications for full-year places made in second year.
+Applications for full-year places are made in your second year.